ashutoshbw/any-number-to-words/README.md

 * The regular expression for parsing number is inspired from [Eloquent JavaScript](https://eloquentjavascript.net/code/#9.3) book.

 ## Change Log
+#### Version 2.0.4
+* Fixed the bug of not translating minus sign for non en-us locales.

 #### Version 2.0.3
 * Updated documentation.